Nick-Henkey/rpi-access-point/README.md

 `sudo nmcli d wifi hotspot ifname <Wireless Adapter> ssid <Network Name> password <Password>`

-`<Wireless Adapter>` - may change if you are not using a Raspberry Pi
+`<Wireless Adapter>` - may change if you are not using a Raspberry Pi.

-`<Network Name>` - is hard coded already for ease of use
+`<Network Name>` - is hard coded already for ease of use.

-`Password` - can be hard coded for your own use
+`Password` - can be hard coded for your own use.

 ### VPN Script
 There are fields that you may want to modify in the script:

-`sudo wget "$ovpn_link"` can be hard coded for your own use
+`sudo wget "$ovpn_link"` can be hard coded for your own use.

 `1.1.1.3 1.0.0.3` can be found and replaced if you don't like Cloudflare or these specific DNS servers.